brandonkal/linaria/docs/CONFIGURATION.md

 - `optimize: boolean` (default: `process.env.NODE_ENV === 'production'`)

-  Generate incredibly short identifiers for CSS class names. i.e. 'a'.
-This defaults to be true when NODE_ENV is 'production'.
+  Generate incredibly short identifiers for CSS class names. i.e. `a`.
+This defaults to be true when NODE_ENV is "production".
 When false, you will see longer descriptive names.

 - `cacheDirectory: string` (default: `'.linaria-cache'`)